isc-projects/isc-dnssec-guide/doc/recipes.rst

 for you to do, you should still keep an eye on the zone to make sure new signatures are being generated by the new ZSK (51623 in this example).
-The easiest way is to query the authoritative name server 192.168.1.13 for the SOA record like you did a month ago:
+The easiest way is to query the authoritative name server 192.168.1.13 for the SOA record as you did a month ago:

 ::